uelel/kdeconnect-mount/README.md

 # kdeconnect-mount

+Are you having trouble with Pixel (or other Android) phones not being able to mount files via USB?

-This script mounts Android filesystem using KDE Connect utility
+This bash script mounts the Android filesystem by using the [KDE Connect](https://kdeconnect.kde.org/) utility and some CLI tools.